Informing-The-Third-World/periodical-wavelet-analysis/docs/issue_segmentation_logic.md

 issue_number,dates,page_number,type_of_page,original_volumes,notes,start_issue,end_issue,link,htid,original_source,record_url,periodical_name,publication_type,id,metadata_schema_version,enumeration_chronology,type_of_resource,title,date_created,pub_date,language,access_profile,isbn,issn,lccn,oclc,page_count,feature_schema_version,access_rights,alternate_title,category,genre_ld,genre,contributor_ld,contributor,handle_url,source_institution_ld,source_institution,lcc,type,is_part_of,last_rights_update_date,pub_place_ld,pub_place,main_entity_of_page,publisher_ld,publisher,lowercase_periodical_name,publication_directory,volume_directory
 ```

+Edit: Actually we can just use the order the volumes are displayed on the Hathi Trust website to determine the order of the issues.
+This is likely to be more accurate than the publication date, which may be incorrect in the metadata.

 ## Step 2: Tokens Per Page

 This gives us a sense of the likely candidates for start/stop markers in the data.
 Also give info on how many images are in the volume, versus a more prose-based dataset.
 Use the tokens/character per page to determine the probability of a page being a cover, or a table of contents, or an advertisement - all info towards identifying the start/stop of an issue.
 This may not work for all languages (e.g. character number may not be a good indicator for Chinese).
 Effectively trying to use the length or amount of data in the dataset to determine the likelihood of a page being a certain type of page.